Visit San Antonio de Areco: A Traditional Gaucho Town near Buenos Aires

 Gauchos at Dia de la Tradicion

 Locals spend the whole day cooking up the asado that can be purchased and enjoyed during the evening celebration.
 In the evening, you can enjoy traditional music and take part in local customs.
+If your trip to San Antonio de Areco times up with this celebration, it will be an unforgettable way to participate in this special gaucho culture.

 Share This Article